Everyone could learn from China's tech policies, World Economic Forum says

 While China is one of the most controlling states in the world, the national government has let some sectors such as internet companies thrive relatively unrestricted.
 In addition, under a "Made in China 2025" plan, Chinese authorities are investing heavily in technologies such as artificial intelligence in a bid to become a world leader in advanced tech.

 A list of those who will participate in the Beijing hub was not immediately available because the group is still in early stages of development.
-Of 50 companies involved with the center globally, two are Chinese: telecom giant Huawei and drone maker DJI.
+Two Chinese companies are already involved with the center's San Francisco hub: telecom giant Huawei and drone maker DJI.

 Sonmez said he hopes the hubs can complete several pilot programs within 18 months to help form guidelines for future policies, such as data privacy, liability for algorithm-generated actions and cross-border data flows.